FirmaChain/firmachain/docs/general-guides/ledger/usage-on-firmachain-cli.md

 firmachaind keys list
 ```

-Following is the information of your Ledger Nano S/X you can obtain by running the above command.
+Following is the information of your Ledger Nano S/X/S Plus you can obtain by running the above command.

 ```
 - name: <key_name>